 The following four directors' terms will expire at this year's annual meeting.
 Each of these directors has been nominated and is standing for election to serve a term that will expire in 2012.
-See page 46 of this proxy statement for more information.
+See pages 53-54 of this proxy statement for more information.

 Martin S. Feldstein, Ph.D.

+Age 69

-Age 69 Director since 2002 George F. Baker Professor of Economics, Harvard University
+George F. Baker Professor of Economics, Harvard University

 Dr. Feldstein is president emeritus of the National Bureau of Economic Research and the George F. Baker Professor of Economics at Harvard University.
 He became an assistant professor at Harvard in 1967, an associate professor in 1968, and a professor in 1969.
 From 1982 through 1984, he served as chairman of the Council of Economic Advisers and President Ronald Reagan's chief economic adviser.
-President Obama has appointed him as a member of the Economic Recovery Advisory Board.
 He is a member of the American Philosophical Society, a corresponding fellow of the British Academy, a fellow of the Econometric Society, and a fellow of the National Association for Business Economics.
 Dr. Feldstein is a member of the executive committee of the Trilateral Commission and a director of American International Group, Inc. and Economic Studies, Inc. He is a member of the American Academy of Arts and Sciences and past president of the American Economic Association.

+J. Erik Fyrwald

+Age 49

-J. Erik Fyrwald Age 49 Director since 2005 Chairman, President, and Chief Executive Officer, Nalco Holding Company
+Chairman, President, and Chief Executive Officer, Nalco Holding Company